In recent years, the U.S. Marshals Service of the Northern District of Ohio has carved out a notable place among the historic agency.

 In September 2012, Elliott took to Google.
 He simply searched for unsolved fraud cases and the one of the first results that popped up featured an FBI wanted poster for a fraud suspect named John Donald Cody.

-The FBI warrant said Cody spoke several languages, graduated Harvard Law, was in military intelligence, and, perhaps most oddly, did not have
+The FBI warrant said Cody spoke several languages, graduated Harvard Law, was in military intelligence, and, perhaps most oddly, did not have any tear ducts.

 The picture of Cody was an old one, featuring a man much younger than the current images of Thompson.
 But one thing stood out to Elliott: both men had the same unique pompadour hairstyle.